NH Liberty Forum 2015March 5–8, Manchester, New Hampshire.

 Are you a prisoner of superstitions, fears, neuroses, bad relationships, etc.?
 By working on to free yourself from negative beliefs, negative relationships, etc., you can also do more for liberty than through activism.

 Getting your shit together should be your number one priority.
 And if you are to do activism afterwards, it will pay off mightily: you’ll convince more people to follow your lead if you are healthy and successful than if you are a frustrated loser.

 Mind that motivation won’t get you there.
 Discipline will.
 Progress is necessarily slow, and only gives results when it’s steady for a long time.
 Trying to pull yourself with constant promises of results is bound to actually demotivate you, as the false hope never materializes.
 Learning to enjoy doing the positive things because you have determined them to be positive, regardless of enjoyment while doing them, even in absence of motivation or inspiration, is what will get you results in the end.
-Once again, mormons, who are said to "not be a religion, but a multi-level marketing company", understand that well, and maintaining discipline in all aspects of life is part of the culture they enforce on each other, and what makes them successful personally, and therefore successful at marketing their lifestyle.
-And Tibetan Buddhists, who mastered the art of emptying your mind from immediate worries to fill it back with your own chosen long-term values, can teach you the art of what they call "Self-Compassion".
+Once again, mormons understand that well: they are said to "not be a religion, but a multi-level marketing company"; maintaining discipline in all aspects of life is part of the culture they enforce on each other; it helps make them successful personally; and personal success in turn makes them successful at marketing their lifestyle.
+Also, Tibetan Buddhists, who mastered the art of emptying your mind from immediate worries to fill it back with your own chosen long-term values, can teach you the art of what they call "Self-Compassion".